Connect with us

 “[This] will be a big step towards reducing the deficit in affordable accommodation for those in tertiary institutions and those newly out of college but cannot afford to buy properties of their own,” IFC said.

-READ: US firm to begin work on Sh5bn Kenyatta University hostel
+RELATED: US Firm to Begin Work on Sh5bn Kenyatta University Hostel

-The first bunch of hostels will be built nearby Strathmore, USIU-Africa and Daystar universities where the investors have acquired parcels of land for the project.
+The first bunch of hostels will be built near Strathmore, USIU-Africa and Daystar universities where the investors have acquired parcels of land for the project.

-The development comes at a time when local universities are contending with an acute shortage of student accommodation that has been caused by several factors including conversion of a number of middle-level colleges with little infrastructure into universities.
+The development comes at a time when local universities are contending with an acute shortage of student accommodation that has been caused by several factors including the conversion of several middle-level colleges with little infrastructure into universities.

 A double intake policy for public institutions aimed at delinking admissions from bed space has raised the total number of students from 251,196 in 2013 to 564,507 this year, according to the Economic Survey 2017 –further worsening the accommodation crises.